 IT changes made within an organization are typically done to improve performance, and ultimately to save money.
+Whether it be an environmental management system, a system to help track training progress or simply an overhaul of an existing system to make it more efficient, the purpose is fairly obvious.
 However, IT changes can also have unintended consequences that have a reverse affect, resulting in additional expenses as did the change to my flight.
 Change management is important for IT because it formally manages ongoing transitions from a current configuration to a future configuration.

 Gartner states that “Change management is the automated support for development, rollout, and maintenance of system components (i.e., intelligent regeneration, package versioning, state control, library control, configuration management, turnover management, and distributed impact sensitivity reporting).”

 A change management request first requires detailed information about the future configuration to be submitted, then the configuration details to be reviewed by a change advisory board.